-- (i) Number of homes on small sites (less than 10 homes) with planning permission at 1 April 2021 = 1,899 homes outstanding of which 1,597 homes were considered to be deliverable within five years (the reduced number takes into account a delivery rate that is based on historic data on non-implementation and delivery timescales). - (ii) Number of homes on large sites (10 or more homes) with full planning permission at 1 April 2021 = 5,030 homes outstanding of which 4,582 homes were considered deliverable within five years (the reduced number reflects delivery timescales). - (iii) For other large sites with either outline planning permission; resolution to grant planning permission; or allocated2 at 1 April 2021: the number of homes where there is clear evidence of delivery over a five year period from 1 April 2021 to 31 March 2026 = 2,390 homes were considered deliverable within five years.
-(In total there is a pool of 12,064 homes from these sources.) - (iv) Windfall allowance: number of homes expected to be completed on new 'windfall' sites (which do not have planning permission at 1 April 2021) over a five-year period from 1 April 2021 to 31 March 2026 = 1,241 homes
+- (i) Number of homes on small sites (less than 10 homes) with planning permission at 1 April 2022 = 1,727 homes outstanding of which 1,468 homes were considered to be deliverable within five years (the reduced number takes into account a delivery rate that is based on historic data on non-implementation and delivery timescales). - (ii) Number of homes on large sites (10 or more homes) with full planning permission at 1 April 2022 = 4,951 homes outstanding of which 4,635 homes were considered deliverable within five years (the reduced number reflects delivery timescales). - (iii) For other large sites with either outline planning permission; resolution to grant planning permission; or allocated3 at 1 April 2022: the number of homes where there is clear evidence of delivery over a five year period from 1 April 2022 to 31 March 2027 = 10,727 homes outstanding, of which 2,528 homes were considered deliverable within five years. - (iv) Windfall allowance: number of homes expected to be completed on new 'windfall' sites (which do not have planning permission at 1 April 2022) over a five-year period from 1 April 2022 to 31 March 2027 = 1,218 homes

-In total therefore 9,810 homes can be included in the deliverable supply.
+Therefore, in total 9,849 homes can be included in the deliverable supply.

-3.3 (i), and (ii) are relatively straightforward statistical exercises, which involve an understanding of delivery timescales for individual sites. (iv) is also a statistical exercise that requires understanding of past delivery trends and the potential for development opportunities to come forward in the future.
+- 3.3 (i), and (ii) are relatively straightforward statistical exercises, which involve an understanding of delivery timescales for individual sites. - 3.4 (iv) is also a statistical exercise that requires understanding of past delivery trends and the potential for development opportunities to come forward in the future.
+As these are matters which vary year-on-year, the allowance is reviewed and refreshed as part of each annual update.
+This year's position now includes an allowance for delivery on both brownfield and greenfield sites.

-2 Wiltshire Core Strategy, Chippenham Site Allocations Plan, Wiltshire Housing Site Allocations Plan, and all allocations in Neighbourhood Plans
+3 Wiltshire Core Strategy, Chippenham Site Allocations Plan, Wiltshire Housing Site Allocations Plan, and allocations in Neighbourhood Plans which do not yet have planning permission.

-- 3.4 (iii) is more complex, and clear evidence must be provided for each site to meet the requirements of paragraph 74 of the NPPF, which requires that sites are deliverable over the five-year period being assessed.
-This means that for large sites, which take time to deliver, we can only include the first few phases of development in the five-year land supply. - 3.5 So, while on the face of it there is a substantial pool of large sites, for 17,094 homes in total, the timescales within which these can be delivered is key.
-An assessment of the deliverability of these sites has indicated that only 41% of these are capable of delivery during the five-year period 1 April 2021 to 31 March 2026.
+- 3.5 (iii) is more complex, and clear evidence must be provided for each site to meet the requirements of paragraph 74 of the NPPF, which requires that sites are deliverable over the five-year period being assessed.
+This means that for large sites, which take time to deliver, we can only include the first few phases of development in the five-year land supply. - 3.5 So, while on the face of it there is a substantial pool of large sites, for 18,623 homes in total, the timescales within which these can be delivered is key.
+An assessment of the deliverability of these sites has indicated that only 53% of these are capable of delivery during the five-year period 1 April 2022 to 31 March 2027.
 Factors determining housing delivery are often outside our control, as the development industry ultimately determines how and when sites come forward, despite planning permissions being granted and sites allocated within the development plan. - 3.6 It is important for credible judgements to be made in undertaking these assessments because they are subject to scrutiny at appeal by appellants, third parties and the appointed Planning Inspector.